-hire drivers.
-In essence, starting a real trucking company.
-It's also the route that you must go to make real money in the trucking industry as a driver.
+In essence, starting a real trucking company with multiple trucks and drivers.
+It's also the route that you must go to make real money in the trucking industry as a business owner and not just a driver.

 If you hear of truckers consistently getting paid $2, $3 or more dollars per mile, this is how they are doing it.
 Not as an owner operator leased on to a company and not as a lease driver with a trucking company.
 There are too many people in the food chain and hands in the pot when leased on to a carrier which limits profit.